-Ms Bythell - Mental Health First Aid Trained, i/c PSHE
+Mrs Benfield - Mental Health First Aid Trained, PSHE Lead

 Henley Bank High School is pleased to offer a School Specialist in Emotional-Well Being 2 Days a week, as well as a Counselling Service 2 days a week with our partnership with Gloucestershire Counselling.

 For more information and support from our Emotional Well-Being School Specialist, you can visit her website.

 This year has seen the introduction and development of an amazing group of year 10 students who are our Mental Health Ambassadors.
 As our community, along with the rest of the world settles into the 'new normal' after Covid restrictions and lockdowns, having a wide range of support available for our young people has become more important than ever.

 To raise awareness and some coping strategies, the ambassadors led the whole school assemblies during Mental Health Awareness week, 9th-15th May.

 As year 10's transition into year 11, the mental health team have already started to recruit current year 9's with 15 already having applied.
 Their training starts next term so that they are ready to take over the role in September.